 In recent years, an increasing number of LNG facilities have been proposed for development on the west coast of Canada to transport LNG to Asian markets, providing Canadian natural gas producers with greater access to global markets.
-In October 2018, the joint venture partners of the LNG Canada export terminal announced a positive final investment decision in respect of the facility.
-Once complete, the project will allow producers in northeastern British Columbia to transport natural gas to the LNG Canada liquefaction facility and export terminal in Kitimat, British Columbia via the Coastal GasLink pipeline.
-Mechanical completion of the Coastal GasLink pipeline occurred in November 2023.
+There are currently three west coast LNG projects in development including the LNG Canada project, the Cedar LNG Project, and the Woodfibre LNG project.
+In October 2018, the joint venture partners of the LNG Canada export terminal announced a positive FID in respect of the facility and it is expected to deliver first cargoes by the middle of 2025.
+In June 2024, the joint venture partners of the Cedar LNG Project announced a positive FID in respect of the facility and it is expected to deliver first cargoes by the end of 2028.
+Once complete, both the LNG Canada project and Cedar LNG Project will allow producers in northeastern British Columbia to transport natural gas to the LNG Canada and Cedar LNG liquefaction facilities and export terminal in Kitimat, British Columbia via the Coastal GasLink Pipeline.
+Mechanical completion of the Coastal GasLink Pipeline occurred in November 2023.
+In April 2022, the joint venture partners of the Woodfibre LNG export terminal gave a Notice to Proceed with construction in respect of the facility and it is expected to deliver first cargoes by 2027.